mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 "gpu-0-partion-2", and "gpu-0-partion-3" respectively.
 The physical GPU is represented as a shared capacity pool, from which all five devices draw their capacity.
-It also sets up a device mixin for the partitions that defines the available capacity of the device (available to users) and the consumed capacity (how much it draws from the capacity pool).
+It also sets up a device mixin for the partitions that defines the advertised resource availability and a device capacity consumption mixin that defines the capacity the device draws from the capaity pool.
 This allows the definition of each partition to be quite compact.

 After all mixins have been "flattened", the scheduler end up with a list of devices that reference a set of pools.
 It must track the available capacity